 Several medications increase your risk of developing calcium deficiency, as well.

-Many who are deficient in calcium are older and since we tend to lose bone mass a calcium can be helpful.
+Many who are deficient in calcium are older and since we tend to lose bone mass, calcium can be helpful.
 My favorite benefit is that is can assist with weight control, reduce cravings, enhance mood and boost my brain power.
 It is important to be sure you take the right dose as more than 1,000mg may be harmful.
 My favorite Calcium product is here.
 Magnesium and Calcium are like the yin and yang of the supplement world.
 Very beneficial is Magnesium Orotate which helps to pass nutrients into the cells and relaxes the muscles.
 Most people also lack magnesium because they do not get it from their diet.

 (Information obtained from www.globalhealingcenter.com)

 Absorption issues: All supplements must be absorbed otherwise they do not work.
-Certain medical conditions can cause worse absorption and medications such as tetracycline, antacids and obesity medications.
-It is often helpful to work on absorption first then try to supplement.
-Another culprit of absorption are parasites and candida yeast so treating those conditions first can mean better efficiency and potency for your supplements.
-Here is my go to to treat candida.
+Certain medical conditions can cause worse absorption such as tetracycline, antacids and obesity medications.
+It is often helpful to work on absorption first, then try to supplement.
+Another culprit of poor absorption is parasites and candida yeast so treating those conditions first can mean better efficiency and potency for your supplements.
+Here is my go to, to treat candida.

-In general when determining what supplements are best for you, first find out what you are deficient in, try adding foods to your diet that boost the necessary supplementation you need, third if you need to supplement then choose the best quality product.
+In general when determining what supplements are best for you, first find out what you are deficient in and try adding foods to your diet that boost the necessary supplementation you need.
+Next, if you need to supplement, then choose the best quality product.
 I have had many supplements tested for their potency and the results were staggering showing no vibrancy or life in them so I ended up throwing most of them away.